VHS-C

-VHS-C is the compact VHS videocassette format, introduced by Victor Company of Japan (JVC) in 1982, and used primarily for consumer-grade compact analog recording camcorders.
-The format is based on the same video tape as is used in VHS, and can be played back in a standard VHS VCR with an adapter.
-Though quite inexpensive, the format is largely obsolete even as a consumer standard and has been replaced in the marketplace by digital video formats, which have smaller form factors.
+VHS-C is a compact version of the VHS videocassette format, introduced by Victor Company of Japan (JVC) in 1982, and used primarily in consumer-grade analog recording camcorders.
+VHS-C uses the same magnetic tape as full-size VHS cassettes and can be played in a regular VHS VCR using an adapter.
+An improved version named S-VHS-C was also developed.
+VHS-C's main competitor was Sony's Video8 format, but both were eventually displaced in the consumer market by the digital MiniDV format, which offered a smaller form factor.

+Technical info

 The magnetic tape on VHS-C cassettes is wound on one main spool and used a gear wheel which moves the tape forward.
 It can also be moved by hand.
 This development hampered the sales of the Betamax system somewhat, because the Betamax cassette geometry prevented a similar development.